Adjust's attribution methods

-- Click-based fingerprinting
+- Click-based probabilistic matching

 - Impression-based device matching

-- Impression-based fingerprinting
+- Impression-based probabilistic matching

 At install, we look for clicks with a matching device identifier.
 If there aren't any, we move on to clicks with matching device characteristics.
 If there are no eligible clicks, then the process repeats with impressions.
 Adjust always prioritizes clicks (the more deliberate user engagement) and device matching (the most reliable attribution method).